paloitsingapore/bdd_traceability_generator/README.md

 # BDD Automated Requirement Traceability Generator
-This Repository contains instructions for Automated Test Traceability Generator
+This Repository contains instructions to use Automated Test Traceability Generator Utility.

 ## Prerequisites
 Before using this utility, make sure you have the following: